Carlos Bulosan: Labor movement work

 Bulosan contributed to the labor movement and progressive causes through his editorial and literary work.
-He was associated with the United Cannery, United Cannery, Agricultural, Packing, and Allied Workers of America (UCAPAWA) and the International Longshore and Warehouse Union (ILWU) a predominantly Filipino American cannery trade union based in Seattle.
+He was associated with the United Cannery, Agricultural, Packing, and Allied Workers of America (UCAPAWA) and the International Longshore and Warehouse Union (ILWU) a predominantly Filipino American cannery trade union based in Seattle.
 In 1934 he helped edit The New Tide, a short-lived Filipino workers’ literary magazine that connected him with other left-leaning writers, including Richard Wright and Sanora Babb.
 Through The New Tide, Bulosan promoted themes of social justice, anti-colonial struggle, and solidarity among working-class communities.
 There he was hired to edit the 1952 Yearbook for International Longshore and Warehouse Union Local 37.

 During the 1940s and 1950s, Bulosan expanded his activism as a journalist for the ILWU.
 His articles and reports in union publications addressed Filipino migrant labor conditions and supported multiracial worker solidarity along the Pacific Coast.
 His visibility as a union writer led to FBI surveillance during the early Cold War years, when he was considered a “dangerous subversive.”
 Despite these pressures, Bulosan continued to use newsletters, magazines, and union yearbooks to articulate the struggles and aspirations of Filipino and other marginalized workers in the United States.